GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Yasani.md

  • **The Ancient Warrior's Blood**.
 For every missing hitpoint, you gain a +1 bonus to melee and ki-based attack rolls, but suffer a -1 to checks and saves involving magic (including spellchecks, counterspell checks, operating magical devices, etc).

  • **The Ancient Mystic's Blood**.
-For every missing hitpoint, you gain a +1 bonus to spell checks and counterspell checks) and a -1 penalty to saves against magical effects.
+For every missing hitpoint, you gain a +1 bonus to spell checks and counterspell checks, but a -1 penalty to saves against magical effects.

  • **The Wayward Warrior's Blood**.
 For every missing hitpoint, you gain a +1 bonus to saves against magical effects.